apbendi/bitsyspec/README.md

 This version of BitsySpec has been tested with:

- * OS X 10.11 (El Capitan)
+ * OS X/macOS 10.11 (El Capitan) or later
- * Xcode 7.3.1
+ * Xcode 8.0
- * Swift 2.2
+ * Swift 2.3

-Xcode 8, macOS Sierra, and Swift 3 support is forthcoming.
-Linux support is currently limited by
-[Swift Foundation](https://github.com/apple/swift-corelibs-foundation) but
-should come eventually.
+Swift 3 support is forthcoming.
+Linux support is currently limited by [Swift Foundation](https://github.com/apple/swift-corelibs-foundation) but should come eventually.